Who I Am

 I Grow Plants!

 My name is Rosie Nixon.
-I'm a wife, mother, granny, gardener, photographer and freelance garden columnist.
+I'm a wife, mother, gardener, photographer and freelance garden columnist.
 I grew up gardening alongside my grandfather.
 Not only did he pass on his passion ... in due time I also made it my career.
-I have almost 15 years of experience working with the public in the horticultural industry.
+I have over 15 years of experience working with the public in the horticultural industry.

 I've created an all seasons wildlife garden right in the heart of Scotland.
 I prefer to sit, observe and soak in nature as every season has its beautiful moments.
 It's amazing how nature handles versatility in bringing it about in its daily struggle.
 I'm a strong believer in 'faith in the unseen' and can relate so well to this quote by Spurgeon ...Nature is a looking-glass in which I see the face of God.